AT&T Stadium - Dallas Cowboys

 Return on Investment 3

-Last season the Cowboys had the second highest average ticket price behind the New England Patriots, and when you add in the highest average parking price in the league, attending a Cowboys game can be expensive.
-There is the availability of the $39 party pass to get into the stadium, but this option doesn’t guarantee seeing the game live – the $39 ticket is a standing room only ticket, located on the two end zone platforms of the stadium, and most fans on these platforms end up just watching the game on the videoboard because the platforms are overcrowded for the entire game.
+The Cowboys average ticket price is $99, below the league average of $107, according to Statista.
+However, I’m sure that is including the party passes – add in the highest average parking cost in the league and attending a Cowboys game can be expensive.
+The $50 party passes offer a way to get into the stadium, but this option doesn’t guarantee seeing the game live – the $50 ticket is standing room only located on the two end zone platforms of the stadium, and most fans on these platforms end up just watching the game on the video board because the platforms are overcrowded throughout the game.
 These party pass tickets are more for fans that want the feel of being at the game rather than those who really want to watch it.

 Nevertheless, the return on investment at AT&T Stadium can be manageable, if plans are made in advance, as ticket prices can vary based on the opponent or date of the game.
-The phrase, “you get what you pay for” may be the best way to describe the return on investment when attending a Cowboys game here.
+The phrase, “you get what you pay for” may be the best way to describe the return on investment when attending a Cowboys game at AT&T Stadium.

 The Dallas Cowboys cheerleaders also deserve a mention as one of the most prolific cheerleading organizations in any sport.
 These young women are not only beautiful, but are well-educated, hardworking, talented, and are truly great ambassadors for the NFL, visiting local hospitals, supporting charities, and traveling overseas to visit and support U.S. troops through their USO tours.

-In addition, the Dallas Cowboys Art Collection inside the venue features 27 different works of art from various artists, located throughout the stadium.
-Fans can also enjoy an array of large glossy historic photographs that can be found throughout the venue, depicting some of the greatest moments in Cowboys history.
+In addition, the Dallas Cowboys art collection, located throughout the inside of the venue, features 27 different works of art from various artists.
+Fans can also enjoy the array of large glossy historic photographs that can be found throughout the venue, depicting some of the greatest moments in Dallas Cowboys history.

 AT&T Stadium also offers four different types of stadium tours – VIP guided, unguided, audio art tour, and guided art tour.
 The venue also opens for a limited number of days during the season for Rally Days, which offer fans the chance to take a self-guided tour, meet former Cowboys players, take pictures with the Super Bowl trophies, and enjoy appearances from the Dallas Cowboys cheerleaders.

-There is no argument that the AT&T Stadium experience comes with a higher price than other stadiums around the NFL, However, a trip to watch a Dallas Cowboys game in the Mecca of sports venues, AT&T Stadium, should truly be at the top of any football fan’s bucket list.
+There is no argument that the AT&T Stadium experience comes with a higher price than other stadiums around the NFL, However, a trip to watch a Dallas Cowboys game in the Mecca of sports venues should truly be at the top of any football fan’s bucket list.